8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/the-universal-portfolio/content.md

 1. Recurring bills: Utilities, rent, food, and similar purchases.
 2. Terminal loans: Like a mortgage or car loan.
 3. Revolving loans: Like credit cards and lines of credit.
 4. Future replacement costs: A cellphone has a useful life of 2 to 5 years.
 A roof has a useful life of 15 to 20 years.
+After that time, you'll probably want or need to buy a new one.

 That's not an exhaustive list.
 And the key characteristic is that you can’t eat a plate.
 The ingredients making up the plate go to someone else.